valhuber/ApiLogicServer/api_logic_server_cli/docs/Internals.md

 1. Runs the standard Python build: `python3 setup.py sdist bdist_wheel`
 2. Installs it into a Python environment `dev/servers/install/ApiLogicServer/venv`
 3. Installs `pyodbc`.
-Note this requires you have installed `odbc`, but install failures are intentionally ignored
+Note this requires you have installed `odbc`, but install failures are intentionally ignored (instead, skip the Sql/Server database with`do_docker_sqlserver = False` )

 #### `do_create_api_logic_project`...